thegambler111/CoolObsVault/01_Experience/IoT/Zigbee2MQTT/Setup/Z2M setup Orange Pi Zero/Z2M setup Orange Pi Zero.md

 ## Error: Permission denied on USB port
 - [Check if current user has permission to connect to the adapter](https://www.zigbee2mqtt.io/guide/installation/20_zigbee2mqtt-fails-to-start.html#verify-that-the-user-you-run-zigbee2mqtt-as-has-write-access-to-the-port)
 - `test -w [PORT] && echo success || echo failure` command does not work correctly, use it with caution

+## Error: Cannot find module `mz` in zigbee-herdsman
+- Happened when incorrectly linking `zigbee2mqtt` and `zigbee-herdsman`
+- How to fix:
+	- Try linking `zigbee2mqtt`, `zigbee-herdsman` and `zigbee-herdsman-converters` again
+	- If it still happens, call for supports

 #
 ---